petecorreia/petecorreia/app/case-studies/thingful.md

 year: 2013 — 15

-lead: An in-depth look at the reasoning, process and obstacles of designing and development the world’s first Internet of Things search engine.
+lead: An in-depth look at the reasoning, process and obstacles of designing and developing the world’s first Internet of Things search engine.

 hero-image: hero-thingful.jpg
 hero-theme: dark